 If you’re interested in the documentary, you’ll see stellar appearances of people working towards solutions for our local food system.
 Sara Dent of Young Agrarians.
 Soil Scientist Art Bomke and SPEC, who helps us each year with soil analysis & fertility recommendations.
 The Zaklans.
 City Beet & Fractal Farms.
 And beautiful cinematography by our national broadcaster.

 Discussing these things with the crew this week I’m heartened by what our fine community had to say.
 Farmers on 57th is a small example of what agriculture can look like.
-We are not the pinnacle of sustainability and social justice, but each year with learned efficiencies, our ability to raise funds for capital improvements & paid internships, and more and more people getting involved & being inspired, we are demonstrating growing practices that can be scaled up, scaled down even & replicated.
-We are providing city folk the training grounds to do it and learn from.
+We are not the pinnacle of sustainability and social justice, but each year with learned efficiencies, our ability to raise funds for capital improvements & paid internships, and more and more people getting involved & being inspired, we are demonstrating growing practices that can be scaled up, scaled down even for home gardens & replicated.
+We are providing city folk the training grounds to grow.
 And eating super yummy food in the process.
 And all that, truly, makes me so happy.